Traces of God at the MCG

 Parallels between Sport and Religion

 Nevertheless, people often comment on parallels between the passionate support of a sports team and religious commitment and on the way both contribute to formation of identity and to a sense of community.
 Football – the New Religion? examines this phenomenon by looking at the role of football (soccer in this case, but other sports fans will get the point) in ‘binding’ people together.
 The word religion comes from the Latin word ‘religare’ to bind.
 The Barcelona Soccer Club calls soccer a civil religion a title that could apply equally well to Australian Football, here in Melbourne at least.
-A reflective article on the World Cup examines this idea a little further.
 As we have seen, sport certainly shares with religious practice an element of ritual and often evokes a passion comparable to the passion of religious devotees.

 - Choose a sport and identify some of the rituals that surround and support it.